MILLER LAW, LLC (503) 347-8417, (503) 644-1965, or (541) 215-7920

 Worker’s compensation insurance should provide for medical treatment, time loss, vocational retraining, and disability awards.
-There are specific rules for each, so if you do not comply with the law precisely, the insurer may not provide these benefits.
+There are specific rules for each, so if you do not comply with the law precisely, the insurer can avoid paying these benefits.

 Time Loss (Replacement Wages)

 The insurer will pay 66 2/3 of your wages for missed time.
 In order to get time loss, your treating doctor MUST sign a note that you are off work for your Oregon workers’ compensation injury.
 The insurance company will not pay your wages if your attending physician has not authorized time off.
-So, it is important to have steady off-work slips from your doctor.
+So, it is important to have off-work slips from your doctor.
 And, certain providers (NPs, PAs, Chiropractors, etc.) can only authorize time loss for a limited time.

 If you are not released to regular work at your job-at-injury, the insurer should pay to retrain you at your job.
 But you must qualify for these benefits.
-Therefore, it is crucial that you understand your rights, so the insurer does not wrongfully deny these benefits.
+Therefore, it is crucial that you understand your rights, so the insurer does not unfairly deny these benefits.